 Knee arthroscopy (keyhole surgery)

-An arthroscopy literally means looking inside a joint with a camera.
-It is also commonly known as keyhole surgery as it is done through tiny incisions.
+An arthroscopy involves looking inside a joint with a camera.
+It is also commonly known as keyhole surgery as it is done through small incisions.
 During the knee arthroscopy a telescope is inserted in the knee through a small incision on the front of the knee.
 The telescope is connected to a camera and the inside of the knee is visualised.
 Any problem that is detected in the knee is addressed with the help of instruments that are inserted through a second small incision.

 What happens during knee surgery?